dzbeck/multiscanner/docs/use/use-analytics.md

 Analytics
 =========

-Currently, one analytic is available:
+Currently, one analytic is available.

 **[ssdeep]**